MatrixCodeDE/pixelframe/README.md

 # Pixelframe: Multiplayer canvas

+## r/Place for hackers and computer scientists

 #### Pixelframe is a rewrite of the [Pixelflut Project](https://github.com/defnull/pixelflut), compatible with Python 3.

-I wanted to use the Pixelflut project for private purpose, but I found out that it was written in Python 2, which is heavily outdated, so I created this.
+I wanted to use the Pixelflut project for a university project, but I found out that it was written in Python 2, which is heavily outdated, so I created this.

 ## Features